Vinchands/vinchands/README.md

 <br clear="both">

 <p align="left">Hi!
 My name is Kevin Chandra Sugiono (known as Vinchands), from Indonesia.
-I am very excited to always learn something new and make a great achievement.
+I am very excited to learn something new and make a great achievement.
 I am also enthusiastic to channel my creativity, gain insights, and experiences.
 My goal is to fulfil my dream of becoming a great developer one day, or establishing a start-up, too.</p>

 ###